-We aim to produce young adults who are well-educated not just well-qualified.
-Small classes, a positive work ethic and teachers with a real passion for their subject create a learning environment where students are stretched, not stressed.
+We aim to nurture young adults who are well-educated, not just well-qualified.
+Small classes, a positive work ethic, and teachers with a real passion for their subject create a learning environment where students are stretched, not stressed.

 Sixth Formers leave with excellent paper qualifications but they need more than those to equip them for university and beyond: we want them to have a well-stocked mind and to be able to think.
 Effective intelligence is the measure of a good all-round education.

 RAISED FOR CHARITIES IN THE LAST 5 YEARS